MeAIMH Logo

 How can I learn more?

 Introduction to Infant Mental Health: Issues and Practice, a three-day, 18-hour program, is typically offered on two consecutive days of instruction and discussion, followed by a third day scheduled a few weeks later.
-The Association has found that this format provides the greatest opportunity for reviewing, strengthening and personalizing basic concepts and learnings related to Infant Mental Health in relation to the specific backgrounds and service settings of individual participants.
+The Association has found that this format provides the greatest opportunity for reviewing, strengthening and personalizing basic concepts and learning related to Infant Mental Health in relation to the specific backgrounds and service settings of individual participants.

 Experienced Maine clinicians, who developed the course in cooperation with the Association and have offered it many times to different audiences, serve as instructors.
 They utilize didactic presentations coupled with appropriate visual and print materials and small- and large-group work and discussion.
 They are equally skilled in addressing the needs of a specialized homogenous group or in presenting the course to a group with a broader, more varied base of experience.